1 VOTER LOOKS AT LIBERAL- COALITION

 1 VOTER – COMMENT2: Liberals optimistic outlook for wages growth is not supported by financial forecasters.
 Without growth both the Liberal and Labor promises will be impossible to fund without loosing ground and going into debt.
 Based on Labors massive spending promises this situation will be even more dire for Australia under a Labor government.

 According to the ABS the employment participation rate is only 65.7% and the under-employment rate is 8.1% in January 2019.
-Can we continue to afford this given the following?
-There is a fair chance that the underemployed are under the poverty level and/or are receiveing government assistance, 8.1%of employees termed 'underemployed' is significant.
+Not that I believe these figures, but this means that around 34% of available workers are un-employed.
+Can we continue to afford this given there is a fair chance that the underemployed are under the poverty level and/or are receiving government assistance, 8.1%of employees termed 'underemployed' is significant.
 I find the way the ABS presents these figures as manipulating the truth.
 Poverty in Australia is a growth industry.

 Final Report- Australian Trade Liberalisation -Analysis Of The Economic Impacts

 ON EMPLOYMENT GROWTH- WHERE ARE THE JOBS?:

 MINING- Up , MANUFACTURING- Down

 Hands up those unemployed who wish to move to the middle of no-where in 40 degree heat to mine minerals?